Four Corners (Australian TV program): 2010s

-On 8 March 2010, a program was aired shedding light on ex-members of the controversial Church of Scientology, many speaking of abuse and other forms of inhumane treatment, for example coerced abortions and disconnection.
+On 8 March 2010, a program was aired about the controversial Church of Scientology, with ex-members speaking about abuse and inhumane treatment such as coerced abortions and disconnection.
 The program was of note due to Church spokesperson Tommy Davis "categorically [denying]" all allegations put forward by ex-members.
-All interviews were conducted by Four Corners journalist Quentin McDermott, and aired the same week that a Parliamentary vote was held for an inquiry into the Church after South Australian Senator Nick Xenophon brought Church abuse to light in November 2009.
+All interviews were conducted by Four Corners journalist Quentin McDermott, and aired the same week that a Parliamentary vote was held for an inquiry into the Church after South Australian senator Nick Xenophon brought Church abuse to light in November 2009.

-On 30 May 2011, the program aired an exposé on cruelty inflicted on Australian cattle exported to Indonesian abattoirs.
-As a result, there was a major public outcry at the practices and a petition launched by activist group GetUp! received more than 10,000 signatures overnight.
+On 30 May 2011, the program aired an exposé of cruelty inflicted on Australian cattle exported to Indonesian abattoirs.
+As a result, there was a public outcry about the practices and a petition launched by activist group GetUp! received more than 10,000 signatures overnight.
 This petition has received over 200,000 signatures.
-The next day, independent MP Andrew Wilkie and independent Senator Nick Xenophon lobbied for an immediate ban on live export to Indonesia, which was backed by the Federal Minister for Agriculture, Joe Ludwig.
-There was an immediate ban on the abattoirs featured in the graphic Four Corners program, which was followed by a six-month ban on all live trade to Indonesia.
+The next day, independent MP Andrew Wilkie and independent senator Nick Xenophon lobbied for an immediate ban on live export to Indonesia, which was backed by the Federal Minister for Agriculture, Joe Ludwig.
+There was an immediate ban on the abattoirs featured in the Four Corners program, followed by a six-month ban on all live trade to Indonesia.

 In June 2014, Four Corners aired the episode Being Me, which followed a transgender child and presented the gender-affirming medical model as a positive and necessary pathway.
-The episode featured Dr Michelle Telfer, then Director of Adolescent Medicine at the Royal Children's Hospital Melbourne, as a leading advocate for gender transition in youth.
+The episode featured Dr Michelle Telfer, then director of adolescent medicine at the Royal Children's Hospital, as an advocate for gender transition in youth.

 In February 2015, Four Corners uncovered widespread live baiting in the greyhound racing industry.
 The investigation revealed the use of live piglets, possums and rabbits to train racing greyhounds in three states.
 The revelation led to suspensions, resignations, inquiries and condemnation of the practice.
 The NSW Greyhound racing board was dismissed, and the Queensland Government dissolved all the Racing Queensland boards.

-On 28 March 2016, Four Corners in an episode called State of Fear: Murder and Money in Malaysia, aired new allegations about the large sums of money that have flowed into the bank accounts of Malaysian Prime Minister Najib Razak.
+On 28 March 2016, Four Corners in an episode called "State of Fear: Murder and Money in Malaysia", aired allegations about large sums of money going into the bank accounts of Malaysian Prime Minister Najib Razak.

-On 26 July 2016, Four Corners aired graphic footage of systematic physical and verbal abuse of young Indigenous children and teenagers in the Northern Territory at Don Dale Youth Detention Centre.
-The episode caused outrage from the Australian public, prompting Prime Minister Malcolm Turnbull to announce a Royal Commission into the abuse occurring in the Northern Territory.
-This episode also resulted in the NT Corrections Minister, John Elferink, being stood down from his position.
+On 26 July 2016, Four Corners aired footage of systematic physical and verbal abuse of young Indigenous children and teenagers in the Northern Territory at Don Dale Youth Detention Centre.
+The episode caused outrage from the Australian public, prompting prime minister Malcolm Turnbull to announce a Royal Commission into the abuse occurring in the Northern Territory.
+The episode resulted in the NT Corrections Minister, John Elferink, being stood down from his position.

 On 4 February 2019, Four Corners aired a report documenting the status of women's rights in Saudi Arabia.
-The episode also chronicled Rahaf Mohammed who eventually found asylum in Canada, Dina Ali Lasloom who was unsuccessful in her attempt to secure asylum in Australia, and featured prominent activist Mona Eltahawy and Manal al-Sharif.
+The episode included Rahaf Mohammed who eventually found asylum in Canada, Dina Ali Lasloom who was unsuccessful in her attempt to secure asylum in Australia, and activists Mona Eltahawy and Manal al-Sharif.